sunnz/sunnz/README.md

 👀 I’m interested in making cool programs
 🌱 I’m currently learning to code

+🌿 embrace the past, safeguard the future – our bond with the land is our source of power. #alwaysWasAlwaysWillBe 🌏

 <!--
 **sunnz/sunnz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.